ptichko/ptichko.github.io/_posts/2022-03-14-Adaptive-Frequency-Oscillators.md

 ## Simulations Of An Adaptive-Frequency Hopf Oscillator

 The Hopf oscillator is a non-linear oscillator that spontaneously oscillates, i.e., spontaneously enters a limit cycle, producing a non-zero amplitude.
-The equations of motion for the Hopf oscillator are given by the following systems of ODEs, here represented in Cartesian coordinates:
+The equations of motion for the Hopf oscillator are given by the following system of ODEs, here represented in Cartesian coordinates:

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=\begin{array}{l}